 I get it.
 You’ve had a really busy week.
 You didn’t have time to run to the bank before my child showed up to babysit.
 On the way home, you were so tired that you forgot to stop by the bank to get cash.
 I understand.
 I’ve been there.
 But I always planned ahead to pay my teen babysitter in cash.
 Stop for a minute and think about it from your babysitter’s point of view.
 She’s so excited that she is earning an income.
 Most likely she has immediate plans to spend that income.
 You hand her a check at midnight on Friday or Saturday night.
 That means that she does not have the cash she was planning on for her Saturday or Sunday event.
 She and her mother now have to ram a trip to the bank during their already busy schedule (however busy your schedule is, I’m pretty sure it’s not any more busy than ours is).
 And please don’t pull the oh-I-don’t-have-cash-but-I-will-get-it-to-you-tomorrow trick.
 You wouldn’t appreciate if your boss did that to you on your payday.
 Please be prepared to pay your babysitter in cash as soon as she has completed her job.
 (An exception would be if you’re hiring a teen for an ongoing babysitting job.
 You should then check with the teen and the mother to see if a check would be acceptable.)

 Having said all that, my child and I deeply appreciate that you trust her and are engaging her in meaningful employment.
 To teach my children financial responsibility, they are expected to budget for all their own expenses and earning income is part of that process.
 So, thank you for helping me teach my children a good work ethic and financial responsibility.
 We promise to treat you and your children with respect and to behave responsibly.
 We only ask that you do the same for us.
-Thank you.
+These tips on hiring a teen babysitter will make sure we’re all on the same page.